footley/gedit-spellcheck-on-save-plugin/README.md

 Configuration
 -------------

-You can configure the extensions to be spell checked; the dictionary used and the regex used to find all words in the document in the plugins preferences.
+You can configure the extensions to be spell checked; the dictionary used and the reg-ex used to find all words in the document in the plug-ins preferences.